-Operating Activity - Q2 2016 Compared to Q1 2016
+Operating Activity - Q3 2016 Compared to Q2 2016

-During Q2 2016, the Company processed a total of 3,698 tonnes of gold-bearing material with an average grade of 0.73 oz/t compared to 7,453 tonnes of gold-bearing material with an average grade of 0.80 oz/t during Q1 2016.
-Q2 2016 was the third quarter of commercial production.
-Production decreased during Q2 2016 due to a strategic decision by the Company to scale back production in order to wait for the receipt of the IGV receivable from the Peruvian tax authorities, which as of October 31, 2015 had a value of \$2,889,976.
-The IGV has not been received as of the date of this report.
+During Q3 2016, the Company processed a total of 3,853 tonnes of gold-bearing material with an average grade of 0.54 oz/t compared to 3,698 tonnes of gold-bearing material with an average grade of 0.73 oz/t during Q2 2016.
+As noted above, the grade was 25% lower in Q3 2016 due to processing old tailings at the plant site and decline in purchasing of high grade mineral from the North due to working capital constraints.
+Q3 2016 was the fourth quarter of commercial production.

+Production continued to be artificially lower during Q3 2016 due to a strategic decision by the Company to scale back production in order to wait for the receipt of the IGV receivable from the Peruvian tax authorities, which as of January 31, 2016 had a value of \$3,159,866.
+As noted above the Company received four IGV refund payments subsequent to January 31, 2016 through the date of this MD&A.

-The average daily processing volume (based on a 28.5 day monthly utilization period) during Q2 2016 was 43 TPD compared to 88 TPD during Q1 2016.
-Q2 2016 production figures include fewer days during which the Chala Plant operated at its full 100 TPD capacity (all TPD amounts based on a 28.5 day monthly utilization period).
-The TPD decrease in Q2 2016 was directly due to the strategic decision to scale back production.
+The average daily processing volume (based on a 28.5 day monthly utilization period) during Q3 2016 was 45 TPD compared to 43 TPD during Q2 2016.
+Q3 2016 production figures include fewer days during which the Chala Plant operated at its full 100 TPD capacity (all TPD amounts based on a 28.5 day monthly utilization period).
+Due to cash constraints and the strategic decision to scale back production while awaiting the IGV refunds TPD production was consistent with Q2 figures.

-During Q2 2016, the Company sold 2,935 ounces of gold and 3,155 ounces of silver compared to 4,438 ounces of gold and 5,669 ounces of silver sold during Q1 2016, with the decrease a result of the lower levels of tonness processed during Q2 2016 of 3,698 compared to 7,453 in Q1 2016.
+During Q3 2016, the Company sold 2,015 ounces of gold and 3,669 ounces of silver compared to 2,935 ounces of gold and 3,155 ounces of silver sold during Q2 2016, with the decrease a result of the lower levels of mineral grade per tonnes processed during Q3 2016 of 0.54 compared to 0.73 in Q2 2016.

-The gross margin deficit per gold ounces sold during Q2 2016 amounted to \$115 compared to a gross margin of \$98 during Q1 2016, a decrease of \$213 arising primarily from the decrease in average daily processing volume relative to certain fixed operational costs.
+The gross margin deficit per gold ounces sold during Q3 2016 amounted to \$300 compared to a gross margin deficit of \$115 during Q2 2016, a decrease of \$185 arising primarily from the decrease in average mineral grade and the decrease on the price of gold.

-The Company also achieved various operating improvements during the six months ended October 31, 2015 such as the purchase of a desorption plant and chemical laboratory to better maximize plant efficiency and lower operating cost, implement adjustments to the leaching circuit and grind size of the mill feed to improve recovery, and began expansion of the tailings pond.
+The Company also achieved various operating improvements during the nine months ended January 31, 2016 such as the purchase of a desorption plant and chemical laboratory to better maximize plant efficiency and lower operating cost, implement adjustments to the leaching circuit and grind size of the mill feed to improve recovery, and expanded the tailings pond.